libremfg/rhize-docs/content/explanations/manufacturing-data-hub.md

 src="/images/arch/diagram-rhize-simplified-mdh.png"
 >}}

+### Components

-Thus, an MDH is not only a storage or message system.
+An MDH is not only a storage or message system.
 It is a coherent system of interrelated parts and interfaces whose components include the following:

 - A high-performance graph database with a standardized schema
 - A data model based on manufacturing standards
 - An API to interact with the data
-- An agent that listens for tag changes coming from devices
+- An agent that listens for tag changes from data sources
 - A rules engine that monitors tag changes and triggers user workflows when conditions are met
 - A message broker that communicates events to and from various systems
 - A workflow engine that processes, transforms, and contextualizes tag and event data
 - The IT infrastructure that this all runs on, which at a certain scale must be clustered.

+### Technical requirements

+Besides its components and features, Rhize is also explicitly designed to meet the needs of a manufacturing operation of any scale.
+This goal requires a high standard of operational performance, robustness, and extensibility:

+- **Zero Downtime Architecture.** A data hub such as Rhize is used in mission-critical environments that run every hour of every day.
+Outages are unacceptable.
+Operators must be able to update every component of the system without taking it offline.
+- **Secure.** Users must be able to securely access and integrate with the hub across applications in the enterprise.
+So the database requires native [OAuth2](https://datatracker.ietf.org/doc/html/rfc6749) security integration for seamless single-sign-on.
+- **ACID-compliant.** The critical features of an MES require the guarantee of an [ACID](https://en.wikipedia.org/wiki/ACID) database.
+Consistency and availability must be maintained even as the system scales horizontally.
+- **Headless operation.** Users must be able to use the data hub as a backend to run MES functions, using frameworks or low-code tools to build any frontend on top of these functions.
+This flexibility is how the MDH can adapt to any manufacturing process: Rhize provides the means to store, standardize, and handle information flows; users build on top of this backend to create the applications, workflows, and interfaces that sense for their use cases.
+- **Type-safe.** Uncontrolled schemas in messages become brittle at scale.
+Unlike a pure MQTT architecture, which does not check the schema of message payloads, the MDH must enforce that data has a standard structure at the moment that the data is written to the database.
+- **Extensible but Standardized.** While the data hub is built on the ISA-95 standard, it must be able to extend to include customer-specific schemas.
+- **Process orchestration.** The hub must be able to coordinate tasks handled by multiple systems concurrently and provide a way for users to automate and combine workflows.

+## Why an MDH needs this design

-Rhize chose these parts deliberately, after careful consideration and years of real-world experience.
+Rhize chose its components deliberately, after careful consideration and years of real-world experience.
-The following sections describe how these parts work together and how this design arose from the manufacturing IT landscape.
+The following sections describe these components work together and how this design arose from the landscape of manufacturing automation.

-## Point-to-point reaches scaling issues
+### Point-to-point reaches scaling issues

 In early efforts to digitize manufacturing, information often flows from _point to point_.
 Each node in the system communicates directly with the other nodes that it sends data to or receives data from.
 While this form of communication is initially simple to implement, it also tightly couples services.
 As the system scales, the complexity of point-to-point communication increases non-linearly.
 With each node, the system becomes increasingly fragile and unobservable.